Coronavirus COVID-19 Updates: uc.edu/publichealth

 Contact: Prof. Michael Yaffe and Prof. James Fox

-The CEHS research portfolio extends from basic studies of the chemistry of our environment, to clinical studies of how exposure impacts human health and, ultimately to policy recommendations that protect and improve public health and welfare.
+The CEHS research portfolio extends from basic studies of the physics and chemistry of our environment to clinical studies of how exposure impacts human health and, then ultimately to policy recommendations that protect and improve public health and welfare.
 The Integrative Health Sciences Facilities Core (IHSFC) enhances the impact of laboratory research by lowering the barriers to clinical translation of basic studies into new clinical practice.
-In doing so, the IHSFC amplifies the impact of CEHS by facilating delivery of our science and engineering advances to improve human health.
+In doing so, the IHSFC amplifies the impact of CEHS by helping to deliver of our science and engineering advances to help people.
 The strength of the IHSFC lays in its leadership, which is comprised of basic researchers, leaders in technology development, animal researchers, clinicians, and an epidemiologist.
+While a great strength of the IHSFC is its clinical connection and support, it is important to note that the IHSFC facilitates translations at all levels from the most basic research, to animal and human studies and ultimately to work that impacts policy.

 Center for Human Health and the Environment